‘I feel like I’m working for an organisation that endorses apartheid’

 “Some nations like Ireland have a recent history of colonialism, and so they’re particularly aware of the oppression of Palestinians,” the EU official told Al Jazeera.

-Another EU diplomat said that amid the latest war, showing solidarity with the “Palestinian side … means you can also be accused of being anti-Israeli or even worse, anti-Semitic”, a second EU diplomat, who also requested anonymity, told Al Jazeera.
+Another EU diplomat, who also requested anonymity, said that amid the latest war, showing solidarity with the “Palestinian side … means you can also be accused of being anti-Israeli or even worse, anti-Semitic”.

 “The fact that the European Commission and European Parliament [are] displaying the Israel flag appears to be a reflection of a general political preference for Israel, of these two institutions.”

 The second diplomat noted, however, that the “European Council chose not to do so, mindful of the divisions between EU member states”.